golang/proposal/design/go2draft-type-parameters.md

 // Note that because T is only used for a result parameter,
 // function argument type inference does not work when calling
 // this function.
-//
-// This example compiles but is unlikely to work as desired. func FromStrings[T Setter](s []string) []T {
+func FromStrings[T Setter](s []string) []T {
 	result := make([]T, len(s))
 	for i, v := range s {